Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Graphs, curves and surfaces

 The diffeomorphism $\Psi$ is called the {\em warped diffeomorphism} and said to define the {\em warped product structure on $\hHn$}.

 If the preimage of $q$ under $\Psi$ is $(0,v)$, the preimage of $H$ is $\D \times \{v\}$.

 For any $w$ in $\S^n$, the image of $\big( (0,w),\D\times \{w\}\big)$ is a pointed hyperbolic plane that we call {\em parallel} to $\Pp$.
-These pointed disks correspond exactly to the set of pointed hyperbolic planes whose projection to $\Gr{E}$ is $U$. \begin{definition}{\sc [Warped projection]} \begin{enumerate} \item The {\em warped projection} is the map corresponding (via $\Psi$) to the projection from $\D\times \S^n$ to $\D\times \{v\}$ and mapping $(u,w)$ to $(u,v)$. \item A {\em timelike sphere} is the fiber of $\pi_\Pp$ above $q$, for some pointed hyperbolic plane $\Pp=(q,H)$.
-It is the intersection of $\hHn$ with the subspace $W$ of $E$ of signature $(0,n+1)$\end{enumerate} \end{definition}
+These pointed disks correspond exactly to the set of pointed hyperbolic planes whose projection to $\Gr{E}$ is $U$.